 The results will be used by government and farmers, to expand their knowledge of the geology and groundwater resources.

-Two airborne surveys were planned in collaboration with Geoscience Australia for the Yathong area: an airborne electromagnetic survey (AEM) and an airborne magnetic and radiometric survey (AMR).
-The AEM survey was completed in May 2023 and the AMR survey is underway, it will be completed in August 2023.
+Two airborne surveys have been completed in collaboration with Geoscience Australia for the Yathong area: an airborne electromagnetic survey (AEM) and an airborne magnetic and radiometric survey (AMR).
+The AEM survey was completed in May 2023 and the AMR survey was completed in September 2023.